‘Love & Hip Hop Atlanta’ Season 6: Joseline Hernandez Returns, Kirk Frost Cheats

 A post shared by Rasheeda (@rasheedadabosschick) on

 Mimi Faust is also coming back to Season 6, again despite telling everyone at the end of last season that she was done with Love & Hip Hop Atlanta.
-According to VH1, Mimi is still done with Joseline Hernandez and while she is returning to the show, she will be keeping a low profile and trying to stay away from Stevie J’s other baby mama.
+According to VH1, Mimi is still done with Joseline Hernandez, and while she is returning to the show, she will be keeping a low profile and trying to stay away from Stevie J’s other baby mama.
 With Mimi comes Ariane Davis and she’s always a treat on the show even though she’s never really had a huge storyline or big drama.

-Karlie Redd is also coming back for Season 6 of LHHATL which isn’t really shocking but it will be interesting.
-During filming, Karlie managed to reconcile with Yung Joc and that will give her a new storyline to deal with.
+Karlie Redd is also coming back for Season 6 of LHHATL which isn’t really shocking, but it will be interesting.
+During filming, Karlie managed to reconcile with Yung Joc, and that will give her a new storyline to deal with.
 Here’s to hoping that she also fills everyone in on the hotel room drama with that rapper Pharoah that she was dating last year.
 He reportedly sued her for ruining his reputation.

 #LHHATL ????
 Hair @_glamourhead MUA @bbeautifulwoman